Accessibility report

 Career Development & Advancement

-31(1) An employer that provides career development and advancement to its employees shall consider the accessibility needs of its employees with disabilities as well as any individual accommodation plans, when providing career development and advancement to its employees with disabilities.
+31(1) An employer that provides career development and advancement to its employees shall consider the accessibility needs of its employees with disabilities as well as any individual accommodation plans, when providing career development and advancement to its employees

 All employees who take part in job transfers or promotions are treated the same.